Lawmaker, son of ex-president, to be Malta’s next premier

 Abela, 42, will replace Joseph Muscat, who is stepping down midway through his second term as prime minister amid demands for accountability over the 2017 murder of an anti-corruption journalist.

+Muscat tweeted his congratulations, saying, “Proud to be handing over to him #Malta PM office on Monday,” when Abela will be sworn in.

-The date of the premier-designate’s swearing-in hasn’t been announced.
-He is scheduled to address the party Sunday afternoon.
+Abela was scheduled to address the party Sunday afternoon.
+Labour has a comfortable majority in Parliament.

 A close aide to Muscat was questioned in connection with journalist Daphne Caruana Galizia’s murder, denied wrongdoing and was released while still under investigation.
 A Maltese hotelier, who denies involvement, has been accused of complicity in the killing.
 Three other men, accused of triggering the car bomb, are under arrest.